raiden-network/raiden/ob-review/README.md

 **Disclaimer: highly opinionated and with only a shallow understanding of the specifics of your project.
 There have been books written about that by much smarter and experienced people than me, but I'll try ...**

-## Smaller (unit) vs larger (tests)
+## Smaller (unit?) vs larger (integration?) tests

 I am actually a big fan of functional tests that test a larger part of the system.
-In a lot of messy real life applications it is much easier and safer to concentrate more on those high level tests that make sure that you keep your promise to the customer.
+In a lot of messy real life applications it is much easier and safer to concentrate more on those high level tests that make sure that you keep your promise to the customer and cause no catastrophic failures.

-Lower level tests are helpful for development and very important to test the critical parts of the system.
+Lower level tests are helpful for development and very important to test the (logic heavy) critical parts of the system.
 Not everything needs to be covered by those kinds of tests.

 Religious wars can be fought over the definition of what are unit tests, what are integration tests and so on.
 To me the terms "unittest" or "integration test" have no inherent meaning, they need to be made sense of in the context of the system where they are used.
 So, finding helpful terminology and an appropriate mix of tests needs to be done for each individual system and is often only possible after a test suite has grown and patterns have emerged.
 Google is by no means a blueprint for how everybody should name their tests - I'd just like to link to this article as one example for going about it that I like: [Test Sizes ](https://testing.googleblog.com/2010/12/test-sizes.html).

 ### Looking at some unittests

-[test_operators.py](../raiden/tests/unit/test_operators.py) look like "proper" unit tests to me, but they could be split up in more tests, named after what specifically they are testing.
+Tests in [test_operators.py](../raiden/tests/unit/test_operators.py) look like "proper" unit tests to me, but they could be split up in more tests, named after what specifically they are testing.
 I am not opposed to having more than one assert in the test, if they all test the same thing, but e.g. in `test_event_operators` it looks to me like those are several tests in one test function.

-[test_sqlite.py](../raiden/tests/unit/test_sqlite.py) is something that looks like a higher level test that already tests how several units of the system play together.
+Tests in [test_sqlite.py](../raiden/tests/unit/test_sqlite.py) is something that looks like a higher level test that already tests how several units of the system play together.
 E.g. maybe a test like `test_get_event_with_balance_proof` could be called a protocol test?
 It iterates over a series of events and asserting on them step by step.
-Another indication to is that there is quite a lot of setup code and quite a few internal objects and functions in use.
+Another indication is that there is quite a lot of setup code and quite a few internal objects and functions in use.

 In contrast `BalanceProofUnsignedState` is used but I can't find any tests that test this class in (reasonable) isolation.